-Blessed Jacinta and Francisco Marto - The Youngest of Saints « Catholic Insight
+Blessed Jacinta and Francisco Marto - The Youngest, but not the Least, in the Kingdom of Heaven « Catholic Insight

-On this day in 1920, February 20th, the ‘Spanish’ influenza took the life of nine-year old Jacinta Marto, as she lay alone in a hospital bed, after suffering for weeks, including a futile operation, without proper anesthetic, to remove two of her ribs.
+On this day in 1920, February 20th, the ‘Spanish’ influenza took the life of nine-year old Jacinta Marto, as she lay alone in a hospital bed.
+She had suffered for weeks, including a vain attempt to alleviate her symptoms by removing two of her ribs, without proper anesthetic.
 The same illness had claimed her ten-year old brother, Francisco, in April of the preceding year.
-They had both received visions of the Blessed Virgin, along with their cousin, Lucia dos Santos, who went on to become a discalced Carmelite, dying in February of 2005.
+Both had received numerous visitations from the Blessed Virgin, along with their cousin, Lucia dos Santos, who went on to become a discalced Carmelite, dying in February of 2005.

-All three of the children were irrevocably changed by what they had seen in their visions, including an image of hell, and the two siblings in particular devoted the rest of their brief lives to prayer and penance for sinners, kneeling for hours with their heads on the ground, the Rosary, and of course, the sacraments.
+All three of the children were irrevocably changed by what they had seen, including an image of hell, and the two siblings in particular devoted the rest of their brief lives to prayer and penance for sinners, kneeling for hours with their heads on the ground, the Rosary, and of course, the sacraments.
 Francisco was later to say of what he saw:

 We were burning in that light which is God and we were not consumed.
 What is God like?